sufyan20/interviews-challenges/Full-Stack-JavaScript-vacancy.md

 * Restful API Design experience required.
 * Experience with MongoDB.
 * Basic docker knowledge.
-* Solid understanding of SASS, LESS or Stylus
+* Solid understanding of SASS, LESS or Stylus.
-* Communicate in English is required
+* Communicate in English is required.
+* Unit / Integration testing experience.

 ## Nice to have:
-* Unit / Integration testing experience.
 * Elasticsearch experience.
 * Linux servers management.
 * Basic cloud services experience.

 ## Work Location
-Istanbul, Turkey (We also accept remot)
+Istanbul, Turkey (We also accept remote)

 ## How to apply?
 Finish [this task](https://github.com/Knawat/interviews-challenges/blob/master/Full-Stack-Node.js.md), then send us an email hr@knawat.com.

-If you have something similar to the challenge task, just send it at the email.
+If you have something ready similar to the challenge task, just share with us.